Free UK funding quotes · Compared across the whole market · For property investors and businesses

 We arrange the finance; you confirm the tax

 Vortex Finance is a whole-of-market property finance broker.
-We don’t give tax advice — we arrange the borrowing around your purchase or refinance and shop 100+ lenders for the sharpest terms once your accountant has confirmed the numbers.
+We don’t give tax advice.
+Once your accountant has confirmed the numbers, we compare suitable borrowing for your purchase or refinance.

 Whichever way the tax points, the finance has to work: